 A new project in Oakland schools seeks to diversify the teacher pipeline.
 Early Literacy Kings is recruiting young men of color who are recent high school graduates for year-long residencies as role models and teaching assistants in transitional kindergarten classrooms.
 “Our kings are showing up on a daily basis, interacting with and respecting our young scholars,” says Taji Brown, who coordinates the program.
 “They're building a community of learning and they're building rapport.
 They have high expectations.”

 The Oakland Unified School District is laying a foundation in their strategic action plan for long-term efforts centered on instilling antiracism and anti-bias practices.
-In team meetings, early learning leaders are reflecting on their own power, privilege, and lived experiences, and then working on how to put antiracist intentions into action, says Dr. Lawanda Wesley, who is the school district’s director of professional development for early education.
+In team meetings, early learning leaders are reflecting on their own power, privilege, and lived experiences, and then working on how to put antiracist intentions into action, says Dr. Lawanda Wesley, who is the school district’s Director of Quality Enhancement and Professional Development for early education.
 “You cannot change what you do not name,” she says.
 “We can’t do performative wokeness.”

 What’s more, Oakland parents are also deeply engaged in systems and policy change to support young Black children.
 “We have this amazing process to help families take their brilliance, their solutions, and put them into policies,” says Pecolia Manigo, executive director of Bay Area PLAN, a parent-led organizing group.
 Recently, Manigo’s group successfully advocated for the Reparations for Black Students Resolution, a districtwide commitment to eliminate harm caused to Black students by systemic racism.
 The resolution also calls for funds to be set aside to pay for the Black Student Thriving Plan, which will be released in August.
 The school board passed the resolution in March.